Skip to content

 Memory System Setup Guide

-This guide covers the installation, configuration, and usage of the MCP Memory tool - a personal note-taking and search system for autonomous agents.
+This guide covers the installation, configuration, and usage of the MCP Memory system - a flexible note-taking and search system for autonomous agents with multiple storage backends.

 Overview

-The MCP Memory tool is a local note-taking system specifically designed for the main agent.
+The MCP Memory system is a local note-taking and search system specifically designed for autonomous agents.
 The agent uses it to:

 • Record notes: Write down important information, findings, or context during task execution